 The achievements of the five Tait brothers are an intrinsic part of the history of theatres and performing arts in Australia and New Zealand.
 Isla Baring, daughter of Sir Frank and Lady Viola Tait established the Tait Memorial Trust (UK) in their honour and continues to support new and emerging talent from her base in London through the Melbourne-based Tait Performing Arts Association.

-In acknowledgment of the birthplace of Hugh Williamson whose legacy, through The Hugh Williamson Trust, has garnered the respect and appreciation of so many people and organisations involved in cultural initiatives throughout Victoria.
+In acknowledgment of the birthplace of Hugh Williamson whose legacy, through The Hugh D.T.
+Williamson Foundation, has garnered the respect and appreciation of so many people and organisations involved in cultural initiatives throughout Victoria.

 This prize is part of a new, five-year collaboration with the Victorian Opera and the University of Melbourne, supporting graduates of the Victorian College of the Arts.